 … one of the great problems that the Negro confronts is his lack of power.
 From the old plantations of the South to the newer ghettos of the North, the Negro has been confined to a life of voicelessness and powerlessness.
 Stripped of the right to make decisions concerning his life and destiny, he has been subject to the authoritarian and sometimes whimsical decisions of the white power structure.
 The plantation and the ghetto were created by those who had power both to confine those who had no power and to perpetuate their powerlessness.
 The problem of transforming the ghetto is, therefore, a problem of power—a confrontation between the forces of power demanding change and the forces of power dedicated to preserving the status quo. … Power, properly understood, is the ability to achieve purpose.
 It is the strength required to bring about social, political or economic changes.
 In this sense power is not only desirable but necessary in order to implement the demands of love and justice. … There is nothing essentially wrong with power.
 The problem is that in America power is unequally distributed.
 (King 1968, 37 – 38)

-The success of the liberal integrationist model, of course, has all but outlawed this more “radical” Black activist analysis from public discourse, treating such claims as themselves “racist.”
+Despite this tradition, the success of the liberal integrationist model has all but outlawed this more “radical” Black activist analysis from public discourse, treating such claims as themselves “racist.”
 Once the ideology of liberal integrationism had been widely adopted, both Black nationalists and White supremacists could together be rejected as backward, prejudiced, unenlightened, anti-liberal enemies of racial progress in America—and, more realistically, enemies of the presumed “race-neutral” status quo.
 Rather than racial subordination or unequal distribution of power and resources, “color-consciousness” itself became the hallmark of racist violation, whether “perpetrated” by White or Black Americans.
 Simply put, contrary to the traditional Black activist analysis, to be “not racist” in post-CRM America is to not “see race,” to not allow race to “count for anything.”
 And the legal correlate of this integrationist ethic has been to understand “equal protection under the law” to mean color-blind “equal treatment for all,” regardless of racially subordinated historical circumstances.
 In short, race-based remedies for historically created race-based disparities (e.g., affirmative action, disparate impact suits, reparations) came to be considered themselves “racist” and legally subject to heightened scrutiny.
 Accordingly, implementation of the substantive intentions of the Civil Rights Acts were superseded by mere facially race-neutral policies.

 Derrick Bell, the first tenured Black professor at Harvard Law, became a central figure in the development of CRT given his unique relationship to both of these ideologies.
 In accordance with the liberal integrationist analysis, Dr. Bell had himself litigated nearly 300 school desegregation cases at the height of the CRM, enforcing the Court’s dictates under Brown v.
 Board of Education to end segregation.
 But, consistent with his more radical traditional Black nationalist understanding of civil rights, Dr. Bell eventually came to see the limitations of such litigation.
 Shortly following Brown and the passage of the Civil Rights Acts, the measurable disparity between Black and White Americans in wealth, income, education, home-ownership, and nearly every other social and economic category had not only proven persistent, but many hard-fought gains appeared to be in retrenchment.
 Further, through the analytics of liberal integrationism, these vast society-wide social and economic disparities were quickly becoming rationalized as legitimate, natural, and even just.
 With formal barriers removed, according to much of American society by the 1980s, any continued racial disparity could be attributed to some form of racial inferiority, whether it be nature, culture, or behavior.